Luís de Ataíde, 3rd Count of Atouguia: Donation of the Kingdom of Kotte to the Portuguese monarch (1580)

 He also dedicated his attention to the Portuguese interests in the island of Ceylon, giving them priority in the allocation of military resources - which were not enough to help all the vast possessions of the Estado da Índia.

 He thus considered Ceylon more central to the Portuguese position in the East than the presence in other places equally in need of military support, such as Aceh.
-It was during the second term of Ataíde, in 1580, that the King of Kotte, Dom João Dharmapala, bequeathed his kingdom to the King of Portugal, a fundamental decision that would later serve to legitimize many decades of Portuguese sovereignty and territorial dominion in a large part of Ceylon.
+It was during the second term of Ataíde, in 1580, that the King of Kotte, Dom João Dharmapala, bequeathed his kingdom to the King of Portugal, a fundamental decision that would later serve to legitimize (under the mandate of Dom Jerónimo de Azevedo) many decades of Portuguese sovereignty and territorial dominion in a large part of Ceylon.

 Nearly before his death, Ataíde received as a gift from Fernão Teles de Meneses (who would succeed him in the government of Goa), the famous posthumous portrait of Luís de Camões, dated from Goa, year 1581.